bgcasey/geospatial_catalog_and_management_guide/README.md

 | │   ├── data.tif  | Raster data                                                                                                                                                                                                      |
 | │   ├── data.shp  | Vector data                                                                                                                                                                                                      |
 | │   ├── readme.md | Readme file includes product metadata, description, citation, and GitHub links to preprocessing scripts.                                                                                                         |

+All spatial data should include a `readme.txt` file with metadata that complies with the **[North American Profile (NAP) of the ISO 19115: Geographic Information – Metadata Standard](https://www.fgdc.gov/standards/projects/incits-l1-standards-projects/NAP-Metadata)**.
+Metadata should include:

+- **Title**: Clear and descriptive name.
+- **Abstract**: Concise summary of the dataset's purpose, content, and scope.
+- **Spatial Extent**: Bounding coordinates.
+- **Temporal Extent**: Timeframe of data (e.g., 2010–2020 or "Ongoing").
+- **Spatial and Temporal Resolution**: The granularity of the data (e.g., "30m resolution, monthly intervals").
+- **Lineage**: Origin, processing history, and data sources.
+- **Access and Use Constraints**: Licensing, usage rights, and restrictions.

+See the [Spatial Metadata Template](spatial_metadata_template.txt) for more information.

 ---